-Two LVMH Moët Hennessy Louis Vuitton executives are being held by French police for questioning in connection with a pending criminal investigation into influence-peddling, a type of corruption in which people use their connections with governments to gain favors or preferential treatment for a third party, usually in return for money.
+Two LVMH Moët Hennessy Louis Vuitton executives were taken into custody in September by French police for questioning in connection with a pending criminal investigation into influence-peddling, a type of corruption in which people use their connections with governments to gain favors or preferential treatment for a third party, usually in return for money.
 One of the two unnamed executives is a former magistrate in charge of the Paris-based luxury conglomerate's security.
 The other is said to be considered as "the most influential adviser" of LVMH owner Bernard Arnault.

 In addition to the LVMH execs, two former police chiefs - Bernard Squarcini, who ran the Direction centrale des renseignements généraux domestic intelligence service under former President Nicolas Sarkozy, and Christian Flaesch, who headed the Paris Judicial Police force - were taken into custody for questioning on Monday in connection with the investigation.
 According to Le Monde, prosecutors are investigating whether Squarcini handed over confidential information supplied by his contacts in law enforcement to paying clients of Krynos, the consulting firm he founded in 2013 after he left the intelligence service.